siwalikb04/real_estate/README.md

-# first_website
+# real_estate
-This is the First kinda complete website I created
+This is just the front end part